-You may be farther along in your pregnancy and feel like time is running out on adoption, and this is causing concern about finding an adoptive family.
-Can parents give children up for adoption before someone wants them?
+You may be farther along in your pregnancy and feel like time is running out on adoption and this is causing concern about finding an adoptive family.
+Are babies that are given up for adoption always adopted?
 What if I don’t have an adoptive family picked when I give birth?

 It’s Never Too Late to Find Adoptive Parents